Domain Spoof Test Product Manual

-We will reach out to you to schedule your DST, which will attempt to spoof your domain by sending you an email from the email address you provided for the test.
+We will send you an email to schedule your DST, which will attempt to spoof your domain by sending you an email from the email address you provided when signing up for the test.

 If you do not receive the email or the email is sent to your spam or junk folder, your Sender Policy Framework (SPF) is working properly to detect and block email spoofing.
 However, if you receive the email in your inbox, your domain is vulnerable to domain spoofing.

-If you have failed a DST, we recommend that you implement and verify SPF and train your users with security awareness training to help secure your domain.
+If you have failed a Domain Spoof Test, we recommend that you implement and verify SPF and train your users with security awareness training to help secure your domain.